soundchaser128/clip-mash/README.md

 npm install
 npm run build

-# Then build the frontend, and run it:
+# Then build the backend, and run it:
 cd ..
 cargo run --release
 ```